-Concerning prophecies, Nephi informs us that his father included many among his writings (1 Ne.
-1:16; 19:1).
-Although Lehi prophesied on several occasions about his family (1 Ne.
-7:1; 2 Ne.
-29:2), a unique opportunity presented itself when he blessed and instructed them before his death, assuring them that their posterity would survive to the last days (2 Ne.
-1:1-4:12).
-With an eye to the future, Lehi mentions first the promised land "which the Lord God hath covenanted with me should be a land for the inheritance of . . . my children forever" (1:5).
-Of course, dwelling in the land is conditional upon obedience to the Lord and his principles (1:7).
-Sadly, Lehi prophesies of a time when his posterity will turn their backs on their "Redeemer and their God" (1:10).
-In that day, he foresees, the Lord "will bring other nations . . . and he will give unto them power, and he will take away from [Lehi's descendants] the lands of their possessions, and he will cause them to be scattered and smitten" (1:11).
-Although this prospect grieves Lehi deeply, he acknowledges that the Lord's "ways are righteousness forever" (1:19).
+The prophecies.
+Concerning prophecies, Nephi informs us that his father included many among his writings (see 1 Nephi 1:16; 19:1).
+Although Lehi prophesied on several occasions about his family (see 1 Nephi 7:1), a unique opportunity presented itself when he blessed and instructed them before his death, assuring them that their posterity would survive to the last days (see 2 Nephi 1:1-4:12).
+With an eye to the future, Lehi mentions first the promised land "which the Lord God hath covenanted with me should be a land for the inheritance of . . . my children forever" (2 Nephi 1:5).
+Of course, dwelling in the land is conditional upon obedience to the Lord and His principles (see 2 Nephi 1:7).
+Sadly, Lehi prophesies of a time when his posterity will turn their backs on "their Redeemer and their God" (2 Nephi 1:10).
+In that day, he foresees, the Lord "will bring other nations . . . and he will give unto them power, and he will take away from [Lehi's descendants] the lands of their possessions, and he will cause them to be scattered and smitten" (2 Nephi 1:11).
+Although this prospect grieves Lehi deeply, he acknowledges that the Lord's "ways are righteousness forever" (2 Nephi 1:19).

-Even in the face of such gloomy prospects, Lehi beams a light on the divine pledge that the family's progeny will survive these most vexing times (4:7, 9), agreeing with a vow made to Joseph of Egypt that God would preserve Joseph's offspring (3:16), a promise recorded on the brass plates (4:2).
-In fact, much of the prophetic radiance that Lehi draws from this Joseph (3:6-21) shines on a special seer (3:7, 11) who in the last days will carry the word of the Lord both to Joseph's seed through Lehi (3:7) and to the house of Israel (3:13).37 Then Lehi prophesies to his own son Joseph that this seer will be "an instrument in the hands of God . . . and do that thing which is great in the sight of God, unto the bringing to pass much restoration unto the house of Israel, and unto the seed of thy brethren" (3:24).
+Even in the face of such gloomy prospects, Lehi beams a light on the divine pledge that the family's progeny will survive these most vexing times (see 2 Nephi 4:7, 9).
+He agrees with a vow made to Joseph of Egypt that God would preserve Joseph's offspring (see 2 Nephi 3:16), a promise recorded on the brass plates (see 2 Nephi 4:2).
+In fact, much of the prophetic radiance that Lehi draws from this Joseph promise (see 2 Nephi 3:6-21) shines on a special seer (see 2 Nephi 3:7, 11) who in the last days will carry the word of the Lord both to Joseph's seed through Lehi (see 2 Nephi 3:7) and to the house of Israel (see 2 Nephi 3:13).37 Then Lehi prophesies to his own son Joseph that this seer will be "an instrument in the hands of God . . . and do that thing which is great in the sight of God, unto the bringing to pass much restoration unto the house of Israel, and unto the seed of thy brethren" (2 Nephi 3:24).

-One aspect of Lehi's prophecies about his descendants holds out the promise that their records will come forth to the world (29:2).
-A similar assurance had come to Joseph of Egypt, to whom the Lord declared regarding the seer: "I will give unto him that he shall write the writing of the fruit of thy loins, unto the fruit of thy loins. . . .
-And it shall be as if the fruit of thy loins had cried unto them from the dust" (3:18-19).
-Lehi simply obtained the same divine commitment awarded to Joseph: that his posterity's writings would cry out as if "from the dust" to others of his descendants (3:19).
+One aspect of Lehi's prophecies about his descendants holds out the promise that their records will come forth to the world (see 2 Nephi 29:2).
+A similar assurance came to Joseph of Egypt, to whom the Lord declared regarding the seer: "I will give unto him that he shall write the writing of the fruit of thy loins, unto the fruit of thy loins. . . .
+And it shall be as if the fruit of thy loins had cried unto them from the dust" (2 Nephi 3:18-19).

+Lehi simply obtained the same divine commitment awarded to Joseph-that his posterity's writings would cry out as if "from the dust" to others of his descendants (2 Nephi 3:19).